The Forever Man

 The Forever Man is a novel by Gordon R. Dickson published in 1986.

 Plot summary

-The Forever Man is a novel in which people can transfer their minds into spaceships.
+The Forever Man is a novel in which people can transfer their disembodied minds into spaceships.

 Reception

 Dave Langford reviewed The Forever Man for White Dwarf #95, and stated that "Mostly it's good, solid entertainment with some thoughtful asides - though I'm never very convinced when a grim emotional impasse is transformed into a very happy boy-meets-girl ending in just a few lines of dialogue on the last page."